ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 [Martin Uecker tried his best](https://gcc.gnu.org/legacy-ml/gcc-patches/2018-12/msg01532.html) to create a solution that allowed for general-purpose usage by following Ada's implementation technique:

-> … You pass -fno-trampolines and it would use the lowest bit to differentiate between a regular pointer and a descriptor (based on what Ada does).
+> … You pass `-fno-trampolines` and it would use the lowest bit to differentiate between a regular pointer and a descriptor (based on what Ada does).
 It still has run-time overhead and ABI issues.
 >
 > Martin Uecker, [July 17th, 2021](https://twitter.com/martin_uecker/status/1416453955798851584)

 Unfortunately, that's not how function pointers are expected to be called in C. Even if the bit was "always zero" before, there is an implicit, binary expectation in every single C-derived program that you can just blindly reinterpret the function address bits as a function call, set up the stack with the arguments, and jump right on over.
-Altering that bit means you may attempt to call a function at an improper alignment, resulting in All Hell Breaking Lose.
+Altering that bit means you may attempt to call a function at an improper alignment, resulting in All Hell Breaking Loose.
 So, you need to mask off the bottom bit - something no binary is currently doing in the wild - check if that bottom bit means you're doing Special Function Descriptor Things™, and then proceed with the function call.

 So, it's a binary break to do it the function descriptor way! 🥳